laheshk/wriiite/README.md

 Grab the .dmg file from the **dist/wriiite-1.0.0.dmg** and install it in the Applications folder.

-Or clone this repository
+Or clone this repository (node.js/npm/git required)

     git clone https://github.com/laheshk/writtte

-To run , change into the app's directory, install dependencies, then start:
+To run, change into the app's directory, install dependencies, then start:

     cd wriiite
     npm install